SergiuTripon/irdm-text-mining-distributed-computing/README.md

-# IRDM - Assignment 1 - Part A
+# IRDM - Assignment 1 - Part A & B